dariya24/read_json/README.md

 _____
 app.py
 _____
 app.py is a web app written on Flask.
 It basically does the same as data_from_accc, but it only shows location on the map, using folium module.
-Make sure you have those modules installed before using, as well as input.html and not_found.html in templates folder and logo.png in static folder.
+Make sure you have those modules installed(Flask, folium, json, urllib.request, urllib.parse, urllib.error, ssl) before starting, as well as input.html and not_found.html in templates folder and logo.png in static folder.
 _____

 Licence